Open Knowledge Foundation: Operations

 Many of Open Knowledge Foundation's projects are technical in nature.
 Its most prominent project, CKAN, is used by many of the world's governments to host open catalogues of data that their countries possess.

 The organisation tends to support its aims by hosting infrastructure for semi-independent projects to develop.
 This approach to organising was hinted as one of its earliest projects was a project management service called KnowledgeForge, which runs on the KForge platform.
 KnowledgeForge allows sectoral working groups to have space to manage projects related to open knowledge.
 More widely, the project infrastructure includes both technical and face-to-face aspects.
 The organisation hosts several dozen mailing lists for virtual discussion, utilises IRC for real-time communications and also hosts events.

 Advocacy

 Open Knowledge Foundation is an active partner with organisations working in similar areas, such as open educational resources.

 Open Knowledge Foundation has produced the Open Knowledge Definition, an attempt to clarify some of the ambiguity surrounding the terminology of openness, as well as the Open Software Service Definition.
 It also supported the development of the Open Database License (ODbL).

 Outside of technology, Open Knowledge Foundation plays a role in advocating for openness broadly.
 This includes supporting the drafting of reports, facilitating consultation and producing guides.

 Rufus Pollock, one of Open Knowledge Foundation's founders, and current board secretary sits on the UK government's Public Sector Transparency Board.

+The Prototype Fund is a project of the Open Knowledge Foundation Germany, funded by the Federal Ministry of Education and Research (BMBF).
+It is a low-threshold funding program for Germany software developers who develop innovative open source software.